Sakis Rouvas: Personal life

-Rouvas states he was subjected to frequent corporal punishment in primary school for being severely dyslexic.
 During the early years of his career, Rouvas lived with a woman named Sally, with whom he had begun a relationship on Corfu.
 After their breakup, the media indulged in speculation about Rouvas' personal life and potential relationships with model Zeta Logotheti, Corfu bar manager Sofi Kantarou, and singer Elli Kokkinou, as Rouvas himself remained guarded and reclusive about his personal affairs.
 In 2003, Rouvas entered into a public relationship with London-based Taiwanese producer Rebecca Wang, but their relationship lasted only a few months.

-Rouvas has been in a relationship with model Aikaterini "Katia" Zygouli since they first met during a commercial shoot in 2003.
+Rouvas has been in a relationship with model Aikaterini "Katia" Zygouli since 2003.
+The couple first met at an award ceremony and later that year worked together on a commercial.
 Together, they have four children: Anastasia (2008), Alexandros (2011), Ariadni (2013), and Apollonas (2016).
 They married on 3 July 2017 in a Greek Orthodox ceremony, with Vardis and Marianna Vardinogiannis serving as koumbaroi.

 Although he transitioned from professional athletics to a music career, Rouvas continued to train in pole vault alongside Olympic medalists such as Katerina Stefanidi and Emmanouil Karalis.
 He holds a purple belt in Brazilian jiu-jitsu and has participated in golf tournaments.
 Additionally, he practices freediving and is an avid cyclist.

+Rouvas has stated that he experienced corporal punishment during primary school related to severe dyslexia, a condition he has said persists into adulthood.
+He has also acknowledged having experienced depression and panic attacks in the past.